konstructio/kubefirst-live/README.md

 - As mentioned in the [Platform section](#platform), use earphones or headphones to prevent audio feedback.
 To check the audio quality of your microphone, use this [free tool from Adobe](https://podcast.adobe.com/miccheck).
 - Ensure the lightning is good which may mean to close the blinds so there's no sun reflections on the webcam, open your ceiling lights even if it's daytime or anything else that can help you see your face properly.
 - If you are not living alone or are at the office, find a room where you can be alone, and close the door if possible.
 It will also be better for them.
 With that said, if your kids or animals want to be on the show, we're good with that!
+- If you are using macOS Sonoma or later version, you should [deactivate the reactions feature](https://support.apple.com/en-ca/105117#reactions).

 ### Prepare your demonstration

 - If your demo is complicated, require multiple steps, is too long, or if you think something could go wrong, for whatever reasons, prepare a final version with the end result as a safeguard.
-An example, when we want to show how to create an AWS cluster with kubefirst, we will show how to get started, but because the full process is about 25 minutes (multiple resources are needed on AWS to create a production-ready Kubernetes cluster), we will have another cluster already created.
+An example, when we want to show how to create an AWS cluster with Kubefirst, we will show how to get started, but because the full process is about 25 minutes (multiple resources are needed on AWS to create a production-ready Kubernetes cluster), we will have another cluster already created.
-- If you are using macOS Sonoma or later version, you should [deactivate the reactions feature](https://support.apple.com/en-ca/105117#reactions).

 ### During the show